The researchers never said, ” Cheeseburgers are as bad as smoking”.

 That was the title of the press release, and the media ate it up.
 Call it science journalism by proxy.
 A press release allows science to be spoon fed to journalists who don’t know the subject matter, and are too often content to regurgitate the effective but often less than accurate story offered by the researcher’s public relations team.
 Sound bites dominate the conversation about food and nutrition, and we all suffer the consequences.

-Proponents of a plant based diet often position vegan and vegetarian diets as the only way to effectively feed a growing population.
+Proponents of a plant based diet emphasize its nutritional attributes, herald the healthier profiles of plant eaters, and often position vegan and vegetarian diets as the only way to effectively feed a growing population.
 Paleo and other high protein devotees talk of greater satiety and more effective fat loss.
 The public is played like a ping pong ball in the debate.

 CHEESEBURGERS AND RISK OF DISEASE